 Cape Town Geology

 An appreciation of the magnificent sea and mountain views of the "fairest cape" can be enriched by knowledge of its geological foundations.
 This page has been provided for schools and general public information and you need not be a geologist to recognise the layers of hard sandstone forming the steeper cliffs, or the crevices and forested ravines etched out by erosion along fractures and faults, or the rounded boulders of the crystalline granite basement exposed by wave erosion along the shoreline.
-Explanatory plaques have been erected at sites of geological interest and pamphlets are available from the Western Province Branch, Geological Society of South Africa (P.O.
-Box 572, Bellville, 7535; Tel.
-(021)-9484754).
-The Branch, is thanked for permission to use some of the pamphlet illustrations.
+Explanatory plaques have been erected at sites of geological interest.
+The website of the Western Cape Branch’s Geoheritage Subcommittee is: https://sites.google.com/site/gssawcb/geo-heritage-initiatives

-The late-Precambrian age Malmesbury Group is the oldest rock formation in the area, consisting of alternating layers of dark grey fine-grained greywacke sandstone and slate, seen along the rocky Sea Point and Bloubergstrand shorelines.
-These sediments were originally deposited on an ancient continental slope by submarine slumping and turbidity currents.
+The late-Precambrian Malmesbury Group is the oldest rock formation in the area, consisting of alternating layers of dark grey fine-grained greywacke sandstone and shale, seen along the rocky Sea Point and Bloubergstrand shorelines.
+These sediments were originally deposited 560 Ma on an ancient continental slope by submarine slumping and turbidity currents.
 The sequence was subsequently metamorphosed by heat and pressure and folded tightly in a NW direction so that the rock layers are now almost vertical.
-Many tall buildings in the Cape Town CBD are founded on these rocks which were in most places, scoured by wave action during past periods of higher sea level.
+Many tall buildings in the Cape Town CBD are founded on these rocks, which were in most places scoured by wave action during past periods of higher sea level.

-The Peninsula Granite is a huge batholith that was intruded into the Malmesbury Group about 630 million years ago as molten rock (magma) and crystallized deep in the earth, but has since then been exposed by prolonged erosion.
-The characteristic spheroidal shapes of granite boulders are a result of preferential weathering along intersecting fractures and are well displayed around Llandudno and Simonstown.
-Close up, the granite is a coarse-grained rock consisting of large (2-5cm) white or pink feldspar crystals, glassy brown quartz and flakes of black mica containing inclusions (xenoliths) of dark Malmesbury hornfels.
-In some places, intense weathering has altered the granite to kaolin clay soils that cause slope stability problems in road cuttings.
+The Peninsula Granite is a huge batholith that intruded into the Malmesbury Group about 540 million years ago as molten rock (magma) and crystallized deep in the earth, but has since then been exposed by prolonged uplift and erosion.
+The characteristic rounded shapes of granite boulders are a result of preferential weathering along intersecting joint fractures and are well displayed around Llandudno and Simons Town.
+Close up, the granite is a coarse-grained rock consisting of large (2-8 cm) white blocky feldspar crystals, glassy quartz and flakes of biotite, and inclusions (xenoliths) of dark, baked Malmesbury hornfels.
+In some places, intense weathering has altered the granite to kaolin clay that can cause slope stability problems in road cuttings.
 High quality kaolin is mined near Fish Hoek and Noordhoek.

-The contact zone where the Malmesbury Group was intruded by molten granite can be seen at Sea Point and was made famous by Charles Darwin during his voyage of scientific discovery on H.M.S.
-Beagle in 1844.
-Here, slivers of dark coloured Malmesbury rocks, altered by intense heat are intermingled and folded with the pale coloured intrusive granite to form a complex mixed rock (migmatite) .
-Large feldspar crystals occur in both the granite and dark hornfels layers
+The contact zone where the Malmesbury Group was intruded by molten granite can be seen at the Sea Point Contact and was made famous by Charles Darwin during his voyage of scientific discovery on H.M.S.
+Beagle in 1836.
+Here, beds of dark coloured Malmesbury rock, altered by intense heat are intermingled and folded with the light coloured intrusive granite.

-Though initially intruded at great depth, prolonged erosion eventually exposed the granite at surface and it now forms a basement upon which younger sedimentary rocks of the Table Mountain Group were deposited.
+Though initially intruded at great depth, prolonged uplift and erosion eventually exposed the granite at the surface, forming the basement rock.

-The basal Graafwater Formation (300-450 m thick) consists of interlayered pale brown sandstone, laminated pink siltstone and dark maroon coloured shale.
+The basal Graafwater Formation (80-100m thick) consists of interlayered pale brown sandstone, laminated pink siltstone and dark maroon coloured mudstone.
 It is best seen in road cuttings on the slopes of Table Mountain and along Chapmans Peak drive.
-Closer examination shows deposition cycles from current-bedded channel sandstones to increasing proportions of fine-grained maroon shales at the top, deposited in flood plains and lagoons.
+Closer examination shows deposition cycles from current-bedded channel sandstones to increasing proportions of fine-grained maroon mudstone at the top, deposited in flood plains and lagoons.

-The Peninsula Formation (800-1500 m thick) consisting of hard, light grey coarse pebbly quartz sandstone, dominates the steep mountain cliffs.
+The overlying Peninsula Formation (800-1500 m thick) consists of hard, light grey quartz arenite sandstone and dominates the steep mountain cliffs.
 Current bedding and pebble layers suggest that it was originally deposited as migrating sand bars in broad river channels.

-The Pakhuis Formation tillite (a lithified glacial outwash gravel) occurs on the highest points of Table Mountain, such as Maclears Beacon.
-It contains clusters of angular boulders and pebbles and was deposited at a time when the Gondwana continent, of which Africa is a part, was situated close to the south pole.
+The Pakhuis Formation is a lithified glacial outwash deposit and occurs on the highest points of Table Mountain, such as Maclears Beacon.
+It contains clusters of angular boulders and pebbles and was deposited at a time when the Gondwana continent, of which Africa is a part, was situated close to the South Pole.

 Faults cut across and displace the rock layers.
 These more easily eroded zones are marked by ravines, for instance, cross-cutting faults separate multiple peaks of the Twelve Apostles.
 Some fault zones of crushed rock (breccia) are re-cemented by dark brown coloured iron and manganese oxide minerals and the Hout Bay museum displays samples of the rich manganese ore that was mined there last century.